kanvesh/kanvesh.github.io/resume.md

 <details><summary>2016-18: Data Scientist at EBTH:</summary>
 <br/>
 <p>
-I spent about 2 (awesome) years at Everything But The House (EBTH), a startup in Cincinnati, which at one point in 2017 was the most valuable startup in Cincinnati.
-EBTH is an online auction company which connects shoppers and collectors with valuable items in estates (a sort of high-end E-Bay).
-I was the first data scientist to be hired and I relished the opportunity to build things from scratch, right from the basics like creating a reporting framework, defining key metrics, building visualizations in Tableau to more cutting-edge work like deploying a recommender system and building a deep-learning based image recognition system into the app to identify and predict prices for items on sale.
-Unfortunately, the company eventually ran into funding issues and I had to seek greener pastures because of visa restrictions.
+I spent about 2 (awesome) years at Everything But The House (EBTH), a startup in Cincinnati, which at one point was the most valuable startup in Ohio.
+EBTH is an online auction platform which connects shoppers and collectors with valuable items in estates (a sort of high-end E-Bay).
+I was the first data scientist to be hired and I relished the opportunity to build things from scratch, right from the basics like creating a reporting framework, defining key metrics, building visualizations in Tableau to more cutting-edge work like implementing a recommender system and building a deep-learning based image recognition system to identify item category and predict auction price ranges.
+Unfortunately, the company eventually ran into funding issues and I moved to Quotient in Cincinnati.
 <br/>
 </p>
 </details>